Hypnagogia: History

-The advent of electroencephalography (EEG) has supplemented the introspective methods of these early researchers with physiological data.
+The advent of electroencephalography (EEG) supplemented the introspective methods of these early researchers with physiological data.
 The search for neural correlates for hypnagogic imagery began with Davis et al. in the 1930s, and continues with increasing sophistication.
 While the dominance of the behaviorist paradigm led to a decline in research, especially in the English speaking world, the later twentieth century has seen a revival, with investigations of hypnagogia and related altered states of consciousness playing an important role in the emerging multidisciplinary study of consciousness.